madhav-madhusoodanan/brainfuck/README.md

 ```
 cargo run --release
 ```
-to process code in the terminal itself
+to spin up a terminal session

 if you are using the binary directly, run